boyanyordanov/jquery-trim-multiselect/README.md

 ## The progress

 I added several issues and a milestone to track what I want to cover for an initial release.
 Hope to clear those in a couple of weeks from now.
+The main issue with all tasks referenced: #1

 ## License